Annual Connection Session

 The Adolescent Health Initiative is proud to host their annual Connection Session for leaders in the field of adolescent health.
 Connection Sessions are day-long conferences that focus on one specific topic in adolescent health.
 These professional development opportunities aim to connect health professionals to community resources and others in the field.
 AHI is thrilled to bring you the 3rd annual connection session this October.
 We hope to see you there!

-Join us for a professional development opportunity for health care professionals on October 30, 2018!
-This event will feature an informative keynote address, perspectives from the field with Q & A, and interactive, case-based activities.
-At the end of this session, participants will come away with replicable training tools and strategies for screening, identifying, and supporting trafficked and sexually exploited youth.
-This session is designed for a multidisciplinary audience of health professionals including physicians, nurses, mental health providers and other youth-serving professionals.
+Thank you to everyone who joined for the 2018 Connection Session!
+This event featured an informative keynote address, perspectives from the field with Q & A, and interactive, case-based activities.
+At the end of this session, participants came away with replicable training tools and strategies for screening, identifying, and supporting trafficked and sexually exploited youth.

 The 2018 Connection Session will take place in the Morris Lawrence building at Washtenaw Community College.
 The building is situated on a beautifully wooded campus that is centrally located between Ann Arbor and Ypsilanti, MI.